Introduction to Fig Farming Project Report

 Pest, disease and disorder management in Fig Farming

-Some major pests that infest the fig trees are stem borers, beetles, leaf defoliators, scale insects and fig flies.
+Some major pests that infest the fig trees are stem borers, beetles, leaf defoliators, scale insects, and fig flies.
 It is observed that in arid regions with harsh climatic conditions, insect infestation is rare.
-Some pests other than the ones mentioned above also tend to cause problems in the farms such as birds, squirrels, etc. these bird and animal pests can cause a 100% fruit damage when no control measures are taken.
-Beating drums is one of the measures used in small farms to control the pests.
+Some pests other than the ones mentioned above also tend to cause problems in the farms such as birds, squirrels, etc. these bird and animal pests can cause 100% fruit damage when no control measures are taken.
+Beating drums is one of the measures used in small farms to control pests.
 Bird nets made of plastic or nylon are used to cover the orchard so as to protect them from birds.

 The major diseases infecting the fig trees are rust and leaf spot and can be controlled by using recommended chemical fungicides.
 Some remedies for the control of diseases in fig trees are: